13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 It is a star performer.

-This is the best one to date for that, which is a really important consideration for Astrophotography.
+This is the best one to date, an essential consideration for Astrophotography.

-Another strength of this lens it’s finally worth pointing out is its excellent build quality.
+Another strength of this lens that’s finally worth pointing out is its excellent build quality.

 This is quite surprising for the price you would have fought.